tokamak-network/plasma-evm/docs/design.rst

 Below 4 stages are processed sequentially in one **cycle**.

 - In **pre-commit** stage, operator commits only transactions root to ``RootChain`` contract.
 If operator stop committing in this stage, **halting condition** is fulfilled.
-Halting condition forces to proceed the next stage.
+Halting condition forces to fully execute incomplete stage.
 - In **DA check** stage, if users notice unavailability for the root, they make a escape request.
-User also
+User also can make it in pre-commit stage.
-- In **rebase** stage, operator mines and commits escape blocks whose parent is last block of previous cycle.
+- In **commit** stage, operator mines and commits escape blocks first whose parent is last block of previous cycle.
+And rebase blocks which were commited in pre-commit stage.
-- In **commit** stage, operator commits other merkle roots of pre-committed blocks.
+- In **challenge** stage, anyone can challenge on blocks commited in commit stage by computation challenge.